Mumbai Trans Harbour Link: Construction

 The MTHL is 21.8 km long, including 16.5 km sea bridge and 5.5 km of viaducts on land on either end of the bridge.
-It is being be constructed in three sections.
+It was constructed in three sections.
 Construction of the bridge required the use of 165,000 tonnes of reinforcement steel, 96,250 tonnes of structural steel, and 830,000 cubic metres of concrete.
-The bridge will feature the first use of orthotropic decks in India.
-The special steel decks will enable the bridge to have longer spans than possible with regular girders.
-A total 70 orthotropic decks will be used on the bridge requiring about 96,250 tonnes of steel.
-The steel spans will make up 6.41 km of the bridge length, while the rest will use concrete.
-The MMRDA chose to use steel spans in these sections to eliminate the need to construct pillars to support the bridge which could hinder the movement of ships in the area.
-This 4 km section includes a 180 meter long steel span, which is the longest steel span in India.
+The bridge features the first use of orthotropic decks in India.
+The special steel decks enable the bridge to have longer spans than possible with regular girders.
+A total of 70 orthotropic decks were used on the bridge requiring about 96,250 tonnes of steel.
+The steel spans weigh up to 2,600 tonnes and make up 4.7 km of the bridge length, while the rest of the bridge is made up of 60 metre-long concrete spans weighing up to 130 tonnes each.
+This 4.7 km section sits at the highest point of the MTHL and includes a 180-metre-long steel span, which is the longest steel span in India.
 The shortest steel span on the MTHL is 110 meters long.
+The MMRDA chose to use steel spans in these sections to eliminate the need to construct pillars to support the bridge, which would hinder the movement of ships in the area.